baigm-tur/report_generator/README.md

 1. Click on the "Upload CSV" button to select your CSV file.
 2. You can download a sample CSV file by clicking the "Download Sample CSV" button to test the application.
-3. The application expects a CSV with specific columns for employee performance data.
+3. The application expects a CSV with specific columns for trainer performance data.
-4. After uploading, you can select an employee from the dropdown to populate the form.
+4. After uploading, you can select an trainer from the dropdown to populate the form.

 ### Using the Sample CSV File

-1. Click the "Download Sample CSV" button to get a sample file with employee performance data.
+1. Click the "Download Sample CSV" button to get a sample file with trainer performance data.
 2. Upload the sample file to see how data is automatically parsed.
-3. Select any employee from the dropdown to see how fields are auto-populated.
+3. Select any trainer from the dropdown to see how fields are auto-populated.
-4. The sample contains 10 different employee records with various metrics.
+4. The sample contains 10 different trainer records with various metrics.

 ### Filling the Form